AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/introduction.md

 ## Headless CMS {#headless-cms}

-Headless is a term used to describe systems that effectively detachs the content from the manner of displaying that content on the web.
+Headless is a term used to describe systems that effectively detaches the content from the manner of displaying that content on the web.

 Traditionally you would manage your content in a CMS, and the same CMS would be responsible for rendering that content on your webpages.